-More than 8 million secondary students and nearly 4 million postsecondary students are enrolled in career and technical education (CTE), which is supported by more than $1.1 billion in federal and state investments.
+Approximately 7.5 million secondary students and 3.5 million postsecondary students are enrolled in career and technical education (CTE), which is supported by roughly $1.3 billion in federal and state investments.
 CTE provides students with academic knowledge and technical and employability skills that prepare them for career fields and credentials.
 CTE also is increasingly seen as an opportunity to strengthen the connection and coherence among K–12 education, postsecondary education, and workforce development efforts.

 More rigorous research is needed, however, to understand the effects of CTE on student outcomes.
 To expand the evidence base, the CTE Research Network brings together several research teams that are working on major projects studying the impact of CTE.
 These teams participate in collaborative network activities to share findings, strengthen their research, and learn from one another.
 In addition, the CTE Research Network conducts its own research, serves as a clearinghouse of high-quality CTE research and resources, and provides training to strength the capacity of the field to conduct and use rigorous CTE research.

 As part of its training mission, the Network has developed research training modules designed for CTE practitioners and state agency staff.
 The six, self-guided modules can strengthen CTE professionals’ capacity to access, understand, and use CTE data and research as well as conduct their own research.